vijayraavi/elasticsearch/API-Implementation.md

 - **Support client-side caching**.

 	The HTTP 1.1 protocol supports caching in clients and intermediate servers through wich a request is routed by the use of the Cache-Control header.
-When a client application sends an HTTP GET request to the web API, the response can include a Cache-Control header that indicates whether the data in the body of the response can be safely cached by the client or intermediate server, and for how long before it should expire and be considered out-of-date.
+When a client application sends an HTTP GET request to the web API, the response can include a Cache-Control header that indicates whether the data in the body of the response can be safely cached by the client or an intermediate server through which the request has been routed, and for how long before it should expire and be considered out-of-date.
 The following example shows an HTTP GET request and the corresponding response that includes a Cache-Control header:

 	```HTTP
 	GET http://adventure-works.com/orders/2 HTTP/1.1